Elisabeth Murdoch gives $4 mln to promote racial diversity in UK arts | Entertainment

 Elisabeth Murdoch gives $4 mln to promote racial diversity in UK arts

-Television executive Elisabeth Murdoch will donate 3 million pounds ($4 million) to promote racial diversity in the British visual arts as part of a $100 million endowment the daughter of Rupert Murdoch is giving to the sector.
-The grant, to be made through her arts-supporting Freelands Foundation, follows a similar sized donation made earlier this year to support artists and organisations through COVID-19.
+Television executive Elisabeth Murdoch is giving 3 million pounds ($4 million) to promote racial diversity in the British visual arts as part of a $100 million endowment.
+The daughter of conservative media baron Rupert Murdoch has adopted a lower profile than her brothers Lachlan and James and held back from the race to succeed their father.

 - READ MORE ON: